Spectre5/pywemo-setup/README.md

 ## Developing

-Be sure to also install the dev dependencies to the virtual environment from the `requirements.txt` file.
+Be sure to also install the dev dependencies to the virtual environment from the `requirements.dev.txt` file.

 ## Usage